Finding and Signing with an Agent

 - How many clients do they represent and if there are multiple agents in an office how many clients do they have?
 Professional agents are unlikely to represent more clients than they can handle

 - What are their other client profiles?
-Every actor is an individual and an agent’s decision to represent you will be based on this and not on your skin colour, age, height etc
+Remember though, every actor is an individual and an agent’s decision to represent you will be based on this and not on your skin colour, age, height etc

 - Do they have agent assistants?
 And if so who will be your point of contact?